xb-32cfg/BigData-SmartAdmin/Jhip-SmartAdmin/README.md

 ## Building for production

-To optimize the jhipsterbank client for production, run:
+To optimize the BigData-SmartAdmin client for production, run:

     ./mvnw -Pprod clean package